HaywardPeirce/Pi-Web-Status-Display/README.md

 # Pi-Web-Status-Display
-A Raspberry Pi-based project for tracking certain network metrics.
+A Raspberry Pi-based project for tracking and displaying certain network metrics.

 Currently the system keeps track of the: